AlanRostem/REFACTOR_VetcheRoyale/README.md

 # REFACTOR_VetcheRoyale
-Complete restart of the Vetche Royale project
+Complete restart of the Vetche Royale project with organized code and performance in mind.